nosarthur/nosarthur.github.io/_drafts/bar.md

-[Helmholtz free energy $$A$$](https://en.wikipedia.org/wiki/Helmholtz_free_energy) and [Gibbs free energy $$G$$](https://en.wikipedia.org/wiki/Gibbs_free_energy) provide useful information on whether certain physical or chemical process could happen spontaneously.
+[Helmholtz free energy $$A$$](https://en.wikipedia.org/wiki/Helmholtz_free_energy) and [Gibbs free energy $$G$$](https://en.wikipedia.org/wiki/Gibbs_free_energy) provide useful information on whether a physical or chemical process could happen spontaneously.
 They are somewhat easy to measure experimentally (maybe?) thus it will be nice if we can calculate them from numerical simulations (analytical derivation is the other option but it is not feasible in general).